adrienhahahah/ProjectMagenta/README.md

 ## What is it?

-Project Magenta is a fork of [TWBlue](http://twblue.es) with enhansements.
+Project Magenta is a fork of [TWBlue](http://twblue.es) with enhancements.
 TWBlue changes are frequently merged in, and bug fixes are occasionally sent upstream.

 ## Is Project Magenta stable?